Chevrolet Chevelle: 1970

-New design for 1971
+1971

-Although the 1971 Chevelle retained the 1970 body, it was treated to new front-end and rear-end styling that included large Power-Beam single-unit headlights, a reworked grille and bumper, and integral park/signal/marker lights.
-The grille was widened and featured a bright horizontal bar that divided it into two sections.
+The 1971 model year Chevelle retained the 1970 body, with a new front-end and rear-end styling, including large Power-Beam single-unit headlights, a reworked grille and bumper, and integral park/signal/marker lights.
+The grille was widened and featured a bright horizontal bar divided into two sections.
 At the center of this bar was a large Chevy bowtie for Malibus, or a large "SS" emblem for the SS models.
-The grille on the Super Sport was painted flat black, other models got a silver-finished grille.
-Base Chevelles got a thinner, plain bar with no ornamentation.
+The grille on the Super Sport was painted flat black, while the other models featured a silver-finish version.
+Base Chevelles had a thinner, plain bar with no ornamentation.
 A small "Chevelle" nameplate was located in the lower-left corner of the grille.
 New dual round taillights were integral with the back bumper.
-Because SS models suffered heavy insurance surcharges, Chevrolet introduced the "Heavy Chevy" at midyear, which was based on the base Chevelle, and was available with any V8 engine except the 454, which was exclusive to SS models.
-The Heavy Chevy (RPO YF3) was only available with the base Chevelle sport coupe (13437) and was primarily a dress-up option and even it was limited to options available on the standard Chevelle sport coupe; vinyl carpeting, front bench seat, no center console shift, etc.
+Chevrolet introduced the "Heavy Chevy" (RPO YF3) model at midyear.
+It was primarily an appearance trim for the base Chevelle (13437) and was available with any V8 engine except the 454.
+Options were limited to those on the standard Chevelle sport coupe; vinyl floor, front bench seat, no center console shift, etc.

 Chevrolet specifications for 1971 included both "gross" and "net" horsepower figures for all engines.
 The standard Chevelle SS engine was a two-barrel 350-cubic-inch V8 rated at 245 gross (165 net) horsepower.
 Optional was a four-barrel carbureted version of the 350 V8 rated at 275 gross (200 net with dual exhaust and 175 net with single exhaust) horsepower.
 The 402 cid big-block engine continued to be optional as the SS 396 but was only available in one horsepower rating, 300 gross (260 net) horsepower, and was not available with cowl induction.
-The base LS5 454 V8 produced 365 gross and 285 net horsepower, but cowl induction was available which produced more power because of the air induction and a louder exhaust system.
-The LS6 454 option, which was originally announced as a regular production option on the Chevelle SS for 1971, was dropped early in the model year and no official records indicate that any 1971 Chevelles were assembled with the LS6 engine.
+The base LS5 454 V8 produced 365 gross and 285 net horsepower, but cowl induction was available, which produced more power because of the air induction and a louder exhaust system.
+The LS6 454 option, originally announced as a regular production option on the Chevelle SS for 1971, was dropped early in the model year.
+No official records indicate that any 1971 Chevelles were assembled with the LS6 engine.